-Council is seeking a commitment from the Victorian Government that the impacted locations will be fully investigated, scoped and improvement works progressively implemented over the coming 10 years.
+Council is seeking a commitment from the Victorian Government that the impacted locations will be fully investigated, scoped and improvement works progressively implemented.

-Some of the locations negatively impacted include:
+Some of the locations predicted to be negatively impacted include:

-- Middleborough Road at Katrina Street
+- Middleborough Road at Katrina Street (1)

-- Station Street at Woodhouse Grove
+- (2) Station Street at Woodhouse Grove

-- 3 Surrey Road at Grosvenor Street
+- (3) Surrey Road at Grosvenor Street

-- 4) Elgar Road southbound at Belmore Road
+- (4 Elgar Road southbound at Belmore Road

-- (5) Surrey Road at Junction Road
+- (5' Surrey Road at Junction Road

-- 6 Middleborough Road at Joseph Street
+- (6) Middleborough Road at Joseph Street

-- 7 Some of these locations have been modelled by NELP and show a lower than acceptable Level of Service (see adjacent 'level of traffic service' map).
-The Elgar Road/ Belmore Road intersection modelling is based upon proposed works by the Department of Transport, however Council is not aware of what these works include. - There are opportunities to investigate treatments at the impacted locations, such as: - Extending turn lanes - Re-phasing traffic light sequences - Installing traffic light detector loops on intersecting local roads - Installing traffic lights - Introducing turn bans - Introducing Clearways and No Stopping prohibitions - Prioritising public transport - Local Area Traffic Management in local streets where rat-running is a consequence of congested arterial roads - Work with Council to implement actions in the Box Hill Integrated Transport Strategy
+Some of these locations have been modelled by NELP and show a lower than acceptable Level of Service (see adjacent 'level of traffic service' map).

+There are opportunities to investigate treatments (8) at the impacted locations, such as:

+- Extending turn lanes ٠

+- Re-phasing traffic light sequences ٠

+- Installing traffic light detector loops on • intersecting local roads

+- Installing traffic lights

+- Introducing turn bans

+- Introducing Clearways and No Stopping • prohibitions

+- Prioritising public transport ٠

+- Local Area Traffic Management in local ٠ streets where rat-running is a consequence of congested arterial roads

+- Work with Council to implement actions in ٠ the Box Hill Integrated Transport Strategy